Search

 This allows us to render displays such as screens, monitors, televisions, digital banners, or any other surfaces that would display a video in the real world.

-We will discuss two methods to achieve this:
+We will discuss three methods to achieve this:

-• General Method: This can be implemented in any existing material of an object.
-While it is simpler to set up than the other method, it can result in blurred images for moving videos due to anti-aliasing (AA) effects.
+• General Method: This method can be applied to any existing material of an object.
+While it is easy to set up for existing assets, it may produce blurred images for moving videos due to anti-aliasing (AA) effects.

 Then we discuss how to Playback from Aximmetry into these virtual screens.